mariozelaschi/PI-Pwn/README.md

 1. Create a folder named `payloads` on the root of a USB flash drive
 2. Insert the drive into the Raspberry Pi
 3. Connect the Pi to the PS4 USB port using the USB-C connection
-4. Enable "USB drive to console" in the Pi-Pwn configuration
+4. Enable "USB drive to console" in the PI-Pwn configuration
 5. The drive will be accessible from the PS4

 **Power Note**: Most configurations work with a single USB-C cable.
 If experiencing power issues, use a USB Y cable to inject additional power.